ananthakumaran/ananthakumaran.github.com/_posts/2023-01-01-solving_n_plus_1_queries_on_rails.md

 also hints at the obvious solution: **breadth-first** loading.
-The ideal solution requires us to load the data in a breadth-first approach, but unfortunately, this is harder to write because it does compose well.
+The ideal solution requires us to load the data in a breadth-first approach, but unfortunately, this is harder to write because it does not compose well.
 I will talk more about this in the next section, you will notice the code becomes more complicated as we optimize the queries.